 Student Name: Date:

-UPON INITIAL REFERRAL TO PRINCIPAL OR STAFF MEMBER OF THE SAFE AND DRUG FREE SCHOOL COMMITTEE, STAFF WILL RECORD OBSERVATIONS OF STUDENT AS FOLLOWS:

-IF A STUDENT IS INTOXICATED, DO CUMENT THA T STUDENT IS S CHECKED EVERY

-IF THE STUDENT IS NOT INTOXICATE MINUTES.
-Use additional forms a OBSERVATIOI NS EVERY THIRTY
+- UPON INITIAL REFERRAL TO PRINCI COMMITTEE, STAFF WILL RECORD OF THE STUDENT IS INTOXICATED, DO FIFTEEN MINUTES.
+IF THE STUDENT IS NOT INTOXICATED, MINUTES.
+Use additional forms and the state of the DBSERVATION OCUMENT THA S OF STUDEN T'AS FOLLOWS: S CHECKED EVERY SCHOOL

 TIME OBSERVATION INITIAL TIME OBSERVATION INITIAL

-:
+0000

+-

 ,

-:

-,

-:

 Staff on duty: Ti me in: Time out:

 Staff on duty: Ti me in: Time out:

 Staff on duty: Ti me in: Time out:

-Staff on duty: Ti me in: Time out:
+Staff on duty: Ti, mo in: Time out

-•